labex-labs/python-cheatsheet/docs/cheatsheet/json-yaml.md

 ---
-title: Python Json and YAML - Python Cheatsheet
+title: Python JSON and YAML - Python Cheatsheet
 description: JSON stands for JavaScript Object Notation and is a lightweight format for storing and transporting data.
-Json is often used when data is sent from a server to a web page.
+JSON is often used when data is sent from a server to a web page.
 ---

 <base-title :title="frontmatter.title" :description="frontmatter.description">